 Check Road Conditions ahead of Time

 Are you scheduled to go on the road sometime soon?
 If so, take a moment to look up any traffic advisories before you set out on the road.
-Rain or snowing passing through the area may affect the roads, and they could be hazardous to drive on.
+Rain or snow passing through the area may affect the roads, and they could be hazardous to drive on.

 You don’t necessarily have to refrain from driving if you find out that the roads are wet and slippery.
 Still, you may want to leave earlier than originally planned to ensure that you reach your destination on time without having to drive at high speeds on wet roads.